-According to the Department of Natural Resources, there were 175 dams in the county (Table 5-8).
-Of that number, 128 remain active in that they impound some water.
-The others were abandoned or were otherwise destroyed (20), no longer impound water (23), or have been permitted but have not been built yet (3).
+According to the Department of Natural Resources, there were 161 dams in the county in 2024 (Table 5-9).
+Of that number, 139 remain active in that they impound some water.
+The others were abandoned or were otherwise destroyed, no longer impound water, or have been permitted but have not been built yet.

 Most of dams in the county were "millpond" dams that were built more than 80 years ago.
 There were also small dams for watering livestock and various recreational ponds around the county.
 Sauk County owns two dams, White Mound, put in to control flooding on the Honey Creek Watershed, and Lake Redstone, a recreational lake near La Valle.
-Two electric power-generating dams were also located in Sauk County.
+Two electric power generating dams were also located in Sauk County.

 If any of the mill type dams failed, the runoff would hardly be noticed downstream.
 The electric power generating dams within the county are of the greatest concern, but consistent maintenance keeps them in good repair.
-Failure of dams in Juneau and Adams counties could cause flooding in the northeast corner of Sauk County.